-Indoor cats even with access to a scratching post need to have their claws clipped occasionally, some might need it as frequent as every few months.
+Indoor cats need to have their claws clipped occasionally even if they have access to a scratching post, some might need it as frequent as every few months.
 Cats will scratch for a variety of reasons, and it is an important natural behavior of a cat’s.
 Scratching marks the territory, helps the cat stretch, and in some cases relieves anxiety and stress.
-By scratching the cat removes the “dead” layers of the nails, thus making the nail thinner and sharper.
+By scratching, the cat removes the “dead” layers of the nails, thus making the nail thinner and sharper.
 Nails that have not been trimmed for a long time may grow in a circular shape causing the sharp tip to grow into the cat’s paw pad.
 In older cats the nails often become thick and hard, which can lead to pain or even lameness.
 Providing an appropriate scratching surface and checking the nails regularly is essential to meeting the basic health and behavioral needs of your cat.

 By trimming your cat’s nails regularly you can reduce the amount of damage the claws do.
 Follow the steps below to help you with this process.

 - Check the cat’s paws for dirt: Although they usually keep their own feet clean, you will want to be able to see the claw clearly.
 You can extend the cat’s nail by picking up the cat’s foot and gently applying a little pressure on the top and bottom of the toe just behind the nail.

 - Make sure there is enough light: Be sure you can see the whole nail; you may need to pull back fur if your cat has long hair.

 - Keep the clippers perpendicular to the nail: Look for the “quick” in the cat’s nail.
 The quick is a vein.
 You can see it as the pinkish area inside the nail.
 Notice how far into the nail the quick extends.
 The clipper is best placed about 1/8 inch before the quick.